Plaňany: Etymology

-The name is derived either from the word plaňané (meaning "people living on a plain") or from Plaňané ("people who came from Planá").
+The name is derived either from the Czech word plaňané (meaning "people living on a plain") or from Plaňané ("people who came from Planá").

 Geography

 Plaňany is located about 12 km west of Kolín and 35 km east of Prague.
 It lies in a flat agricultural landscape of the Central Elbe Table.
 The highest point is the hill Mukařov at 331 m above sea level.
 The market town is situated on the right bank of the Výrovka River.

 History

 The first written mention of Plaňany is from 1222, under its old name Plaňasy.
 In 1421 and 1424, the village was burned down by the Hussites, then it was looted by the army of King George of Poděbrady in 1448.
 Probably in 1572, during the rule of the Mírek of Solopysky family, the village was promoted to a market town.

 Transport

-The I/12 road from Prague to Kolín passes through the municipal territory.
+The I/12 road from Prague to Kolín runs through the municipal territory.

 Plaňany is located on the railway line of local importance from Kouřim to Pečky.
-The market town is served by two train stops.
+The market town is served by two train stops: Plaňany and Plaňany zastávka.